Written by Leslie Bohem

 Are you clichéd-out yet?
 I sure hope not, because there’s still plenty more to come as Rachel and Harry try to get her kids and get out of town before the mountain completely explodes.

 The Bonus Materials on the DVD are interesting.
-Getting Close to the Show: The Making of Dante’s Peak was quite a long piece which covered a lot of material.
-There were interviews with cast & crew.
-These were interesting, but typical.
+Getting Close to the Show: The Making of Dante’s Peak was quite a long piece that covered a lot of material.
+There were interviews with the cast & crew.
+These were interesting but typical.
 The biggest point of interest is the fact that when they tried to get in touch with the more well-known volcanologists to consult on the film, they were all dead.
 Most of them don’t survive too long in their field.

 There’s a nice sequence showing how the special effects were done as well.
 I found this to be almost as interesting as the film itself.

 Also in the Bonus Material is Feature Commentary with director Roger Donaldson and Production Designer Dennis Washington.
 I didn’t watch the whole thing as the material seems to be the same as what’s covered in the “Making of” documentary.
 Other Bonus Material included Production Notes, Cast and Filmmakers Biographies, and Theatrical Trailer.

 If you’ve liked the disaster flick genre, this is definitely a passable film.
 The story is riddled with plot holes and overused clichés, that left me groaning at times, but I do enjoy the film overall.
 I’ve watched it a few times, and it’s basically brain candy, although more enjoyable than most.